numbershape/ml-foundations/01-math-foundations/02-calculus-notes.md

                 - The unit cancellation makes the notation intuitive even though the dx's play different roles

-- The procedure for how we find dy and dx for implicit curves like the circle:
+- The implicit differentiation procedure to find dy and dx for implicit curves like the circle:
-    - The procedure is implicit differentiation
     - We start by taking the derivative of both sides (x² + y² = 5²)
         - For x² we write 2x dx
         - For y² we write 2y dy